Actionable steps & tips for a successful compensation review process

 Compensation reviews exist to ensure your compensation plan is doing what you designed it to do — and to make sure your employees are paid fairly.
 Here are our six recommendations for getting it right:

-1. Determine who should lead your compensation review
+1. Determine who should lead the compensation review

-This will largely depend on your company’s size.
-As an example, for larger enterprises, the review may be best managed by C-level leadership who deal with budgeting, forecasting, benefits, and other financial issues; they should also collaborate with HR team members who deal with performance reviews and compensation planning.
+- C-level leadership — to deal with budgeting, forecasting, benefits, and other financial issues; they should also collaborate with HR team members who handle performance reviews and compensation planning.

 2. Identify your objectives for the review